platformatic/platformatic/docs/guides/monitoring.md

 In Grafana, select `Configuration` -> `Data Sources` -> `Add Data Source`, and select Prometheus.
 In the URL field, specify the URL of the Prometheus server, e.g. `http://prometheus:9090` (the name of the service in the `docker-compose` file), then Save & Test.

-Now we can create a dashboard, and add a panels to it.
+Now we can create a dashboard and add panels to it.
 Select the Prometheus data source, and add queries.
 You should see the metrics exposed by Platformatic.

 It's also possible to import pre-configured dashboards, like [this one](https://grafana.com/grafana/dashboards/12230-node-js-dashboard/) from Grafana.com.